 TaTEDO began the project with a participatory rural appraisal in May 2007.
 In participatory rural appraisal, project organizers and community members define problems and potential solutions together.
 TaTEDO also formed an "energy team" comprising villagers, government officials and TaTEDO staff to lead the project.
 TaTEDO selected villagers for the energy team based on their motivation, and TaTEDO also chose team members so the group as a whole would be representative of the village's residents.
 At the end of this pilot project, TaTEDO and the energy team successfully installed a diesel generator powered by Jatropha oil.
 Farmers grew Jatropha with their regular crops by intercropping, or they grew it in their hedges.
 As a result, Jatropha did not compete with their food crops.
 Electricity from the generator went to a mini-electrical grid that powered residences and businesses in the evening.
 Children were able to study longer, and better street lighting improved safety.
-TaTEDO attributes the project's success to participation by community members and cost-effectiveness of the diesel generator.
+TaTEDO attributes the project's success to participation by community members and costeffectiveness of the diesel generator.

-Researchers working with COMPETE evaluated the sustainability of these two on-the-ground projects.
+Researchers working with COMPETE evaluated the sustainability of these two on-the-ground projects using principles that reflect a balanced sustainability concept and also include different stakeholders perspectives (e.g., Farioli, 2009).
 The Zambian central government has started to evaluate the potential of biofuels but has not yet started any biofuel initiatives.
 Therefore, community-based efforts, like Marli's, are more likely to succeed than initiatives that rely on government support.
 Biofuels have received more attention from Tanzania's central government than Zambia's.
 Tanzania's central government created a Biofuels Task Force in 2005, and the country has developed guidelines for the biofuels sector.
 The government is also supporting initiatives, like education on biofuels for government workers, to spur development of the biofuels sector (Janssen et al., 2009).
 With strong governance and incentives, the biofuels sector in Tanzania seems to have good prospects at least in the near future.